 Whatever plans you have for Christmas this year, sometimes it can be tricky to keep to a “healthy diet”, so here are my top tips to avoid the food fails AND food guilt!

 Every year you say to yourself…”I’m not going to eat such and such or drink too much” and every year you feel guilty about not sticking to your word, not to mention feeling bloated and yuck, this is what call a food fail.

 So what to do?

-My tips for a festive yet healthy Christmas
+My tips for a festive yet healthy Christmas, and no food fails.

 Self-compassionSetting the tone for your internal thoughts to be one of self-compassion.
 If you feel yourself going down the road of mentally beating yourself up for having a Christmas Mince Pie, then take a moment to be aware of that, check your thoughts, re-frame your thoughts and use a pattern interrupter such as affirmations or Emotional Freedom Technique (EFT or Tapping).